Ph.D. in Educational Statistics and Research Methods

 Our graduates accept tenure-track or research faculty positions in research universities as well as research positions in state departments of education, school districts, and organizations such as the Educational Testing Service, Pearson, and Mathematica.

-Program Coordinator: Danielle Ford
+Program Coordinator: Zachary Collier

 - Core Content Courses: Core coursework includes two Proseminars (EDUC 805, EDUC 806) that students take in the first two semesters of their program.
 These courses introduce the key domains of education research, examined through qualitative and quantitative data collection methods and analyses.
 Topics include learning and development, curriculum and instruction, school reform, and social contexts of education.
 These courses also allow students to interact with PhD in Education students across all 6 specializations and PhD in Economic Education students.